postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 1. When you start a new interceptor session, the captured cookies will be saved along with other network traffic.
 To view the captured cookies in your Interceptor debug session, select the **Cookies** tab.

-1. To add a captured cookie to your Postman Cookie Jar from an Interceptor debug session, select the cookie then select **+ Add to Cookie Jar**.
+1. To add a captured cookie to your Postman Cookie Jar from an Interceptor debug session, select the cookie and then select **+ Add to Cookie Jar**.

 ![Add a cookie to the Cookie Jar from a debug session](https://assets.postman.com/postman-docs/interceptor-add-cookie-to-jar.jpg)